RyanGaudion/Verses-Node/REPORT.md

 The Date field produces a custom Date picker which was created using AlpineJS and Tailwind CSS.
 In order for the user to enter the Book of the Bible, as well as the Start & End Chapter, I could have allowed free text entry.
 However, running any type of statistics on this would be difficult.
 Due to the fact the Bible is immutable, the range of values for books & chapters are fixed values that never change.

 Hence, within my database seeder I pre-populate the database with the names & sizes of each of the book of the Bible.
 I then created an API endpoint `/api/book/getall` which returns all this information in JSON.
 From my record page, I then used AlpineJS to create a custom component for selecting the Book, Start Chapter & End Chapter.
-This component uses the JavaScript "Fetch" method (similar to jQuery.ajax()) in order to fetch the API data without having to reload the page.
+This component uses the JavaScript "Fetch" method (similar to jQuery.ajax()) in order to fetch the API data without having to reload the page resulting in quicker page load times.

 This page finally has 2 buttons "Bookmark/Unbookmark" and "Save".
 This allows the user to bookmark certain records which they found interesting/useful.
 These records can then be found via the "Bookmarked" filter on the history page.
 In the backend this simply works by storing a bookmarked boolean on the Record Model.